 Combine all your ingredients, add the lime juice and olive oil and then salt and pepper to taste.

 And that's it!
-Now you have a giant bowl of a big fresh salad that has become one of my go-to's for rounding out a summer meal, packing plenty of flavor and hearty without weighing you down.
+Now you have a giant bowl of a big fresh salad that has become one of my go-to's for rounding out a summer meal, bursting with bright colors and flavor.